cau-se/theodolite/theodolite-quarkus/config/README.md

   ...
 ```

-The properties have the following meaning:
+The properties have the following definitions:

 * **name**: The name of the *execution*
 * **benchmark**: The name of the *benchmark* this *execution* is referring to.